Debt Repayment Documentation

 - Fancy new snow blower when moved into first house 3 years ago

 - Accompanied by fancy new riding lawn mower, due to same occurrence as above

-- 1 epic college grad party, including monogrammed ice luge (yeah, I didn’t know what that was either — it basically delivers an ice-cold shot of choice to recipients waiting at the bottom of the structure)
+- 1 epic college grad party for our youngest son.
+Included BBQ catering, tent rental, table/chair rental, party favors, decorations, photo cake and monogrammed ice luge (yep, I didn’t know what that was either — it basically delivers an ice-cold shot of choice to recipients waiting at the bottom of the structure)

 But ultimately, the above excuses are just that…